cdmdotnet/Manatee.Trello/docs/_docs/3-api/INotificationData.md

 #### Remarks

-For some action types, this information may be in the [ListAfter](../INotificationData#ilist-listafter--get-) or [ListBefore](../INotificationData#ilist-listbefore--get-) properties.
+For some action types, this information may be in the Manatee.Trello.INotificationData.ListAfter or Manatee.Trello.INotificationData.ListBefore properties.

 ### [Position](../Position#position) OldPosition { get; }